Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 • They’re typically made with lean protein, which is low in calories but high in nutrients.

-• They’re usually stir-fried in healthy oils like peanut oil or vegetable oil.
+• They’re usually stir-fried in healthy oils such as peanut oil or vegetable oil.

-When ordering a stir-fry at a Thai restaurant, be sure to ask for it to be made with healthy oils and lean protein.
-You can also request that it be served with steamed rice instead of fried rice, or even whole grain brown rice at some restaurants.
+When you order a stir-fry at a Thai restaurant, make sure you ask for it to be made with healthy oils and lean protein.
+You can also request that it be served with steamed rice instead of fried rice, or even whole-grain brown rice in some restaurants.

 You can ask for the sauce to be served on the side so you can control how much you’re eating.